 Innovation is the heart of Verterra’s business model of bringing leading edge technologies, services and practices to benefit our clients.

-Innovation at Verterra spans the value chain from the processes underpinning our business, through our relentless search for new technologies, products and services that can assist our clients to turn risk into value.
+Innovation at Verterra spans the value chain from the processes underpinning our business, through our relentless search for new technologies, products and services that support delivery of nature-based solutions that can assist our clients to turn risk into value.

 Innovative outcomes achieved by Verterra and its staff include: